premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 ---

-7. What is the difference between `string` keyword and `System.String` class?
+7. What is the difference between the `string` keyword and the `System.String` class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)